 #CoDYouthLeads Stories: Campaign for the 20th Anniversary of the CoD and the Warsaw Declaration

-At its 20th anniversary, the Community of Democracies (CoD) engages young democracy leaders from across the world to share their stories on democracy and highlight the relevance of the Warsaw Declaration to the next generation.
+At its 20th anniversary in June 2020, the Community of Democracies (CoD) engaged young democracy leaders from across the world to share their stories on democracy and highlight the relevance of the Warsaw Declaration to the next generation.

 “ They were children when the Warsaw Declaration was adopted.
 Some grew up in established democracies, others experienced democratic transitions or living under non-democratic rule.
 But they each believe that democratic values and the desire for freedom are universal and apply to all, across the world, across the generations, across social or economic backgrounds.
 We created this campaign to show that twenty years on, the values of the Warsaw Declaration are very much relevant to a younger generation and expect the Youth Leads will translate its 19 principles anew, and will highlight the important role of young people in building and preserving democracy”– the CoD Secretary General Garrett.